savichopra365/PDF-Query-Application/README.md

 ### Fixing SSL Issues

-The application configures the HTTP backend to fix SSL issues.
+o address SSL certificate issues, you can enhance the code by configuring the HTTP backend to ignore SSL verification.

 ```python
 def backend_factory() -> requests.Session: